 We can all agree that breathing is essential and one of the most important life-sustaining functions, if not the most important.
 We can go without eating, drinking and sleeping for days and only minutes without breathing.
 Besides the apparent gas exchange function, breathing also regulates our pH and can quickly influence our autonomic nervous system.
 Thus, knowing how to breathe well can positively affect our health and well-being, decrease stress and increase our mental and physical performance.
 When done well, altering our natural breathing pattern, which is what we do when practising pranayama or other breathwork techniques, can be very beneficial.
 However, altering our breathing patterns can be detrimental if the technique is not for us, is too advanced, or is based on misconceptions and pseudoscience.

-Unfortunately, many people that teach various breath-altering techniques such as pranayama or yogic pranayama don't understand the physiology of breathing and are not taking an individual approach which, in this case, is crucial.
+Unfortunately, many people who teach various breath-altering techniques such as pranayama or yogic breathing do not understand the physiology of breathing and do not take an individual approach, which in this case is crucial.
 That is why there are so many misconceptions about breathing everywhere, and amateurish posts on social media have only perpetuated them.
 We live in an era of easy access to information.
-However, that doesn't mean all the information we find is correct or accurate, and we must be wise when choosing what information to believe and from which sources.
+However, that does not mean all the information we find is correct or accurate, and we must be wise when choosing what information to believe and from which sources.

 Deliberate hyperventilation

-So, why does anyone practice or teach hyperventilation?
+So, why does anyone practise or teach hyperventilation?
 One reason is the misconception of increased oxygen.
-For example, a popular surf-coaching IG account that I follow(ed) recently posted a video in which a pro surfer is practising a hyperventilating technique before he goes into the water.
-The captions read this can "hyper oxygenate your blood" and enhance performance.
-Besides this statement being wrong, deliberate hyperventilation can be dangerous, especially if going in the water afterwards.
-And even though some people who know what they are talking about tried to point out this fact in the comments section, after which I had hoped the surf coach would take it off or at least educate and correct himself, it's still out there, going strong, creating visibility (1,2 million views and almost 81k likes at the time of writing).
+For example, a popular surf-coaching Instagram account that I follow(ed) recently posted a video in which a pro surfer is practising a hyperventilating technique before going into the water.
+The caption stated that this can “hyper-oxygenate your blood” and enhance performance.
+Besides this statement being wrong, deliberate hyperventilation can be dangerous, especially before entering the water, as it increases the risk of shallow-water blackout.
+Even though some knowledgeable people pointed this out in the comments, the post is still out there, gaining visibility (1.2 million views and almost 81k likes at the time of writing).

 What about Yogic Pranayama?

-One of the ideas yogis had when it comes to these kriyas was to prepare the respiratory musculature and system to extend the breath, not shorten it.
-In part, they were not completely wrong; techniques involving a forced exhale might strengthen the respiratory musculature.
-However, today we know there are better ways to do this, which have all the benefits without counterindications.
-Old yogic sages were ingenious in so many ways, but that does not mean they were always right.
+One of the ideas behind these kriyas may have been to prepare the respiratory musculature and system to extend the breath rather than shorten it.
+In this respect, they were not entirely wrong: techniques involving forceful exhalation can indeed strengthen the expiratory muscles.
+However, today we have more precise and safer ways to train the respiratory system that provide similar benefits without the same counterindications.
+Ancient yogic sages were ingenious in many ways, but that does not mean they were always physiologically correct.